All modules are subject to availability and this list may change at any time.

 You will study broad themes in the contemporary sociology of imprisonment.
 You'll examine current controversies in the use of imprisonment and consider the effects of incarceration on a range of offenders, including women, young people and children, the elderly, and black and minority ethnic (BME) groups.

 This module gives you the opportunity to get to grips with hugely controversial issues which often make the headlines.
 You'll explore the ethical controversies behind the legal principles of topics such as abortion, assisted dying and the withdrawal of life-sustaining treatment.

-European Human Rights Protection
+International Human Rights Protection

 Develop your understanding of the nature of UN human rights law.
 You'll gain the ability to evaluate aspects of human rights and understand the application of human rights law to actual cases.

 Sex Work, Policy and Crime

 Consider the cultural, social and political issues regarding involvement in the commercial sex industry.
 Though lectures and seminars, you will be introduced to new ways of considering why people buy and sell sexual services in the UK and internationally.

 Cyberterrorism and Extremism